 The development of a unified architecture for sensor networks with multiple owners has not yet been fully explored and validated.
-Design, development, construction, deployment, and evaluation of a sensor network to enhance the safety and security for venues like the Kansas Speedway pose significant research and technical challenges including the following questions:
+Design, development, construction, deployment, and evaluation of a sensor network to enhance the safety and security pose significant research and technical challenges.
+From our experience with the prototype implementation of our proposed architecture, we are able to provide answers to the following questions:

-What kind of access/control/security mechanisms need to be developed to facilitate the participation of multiple organizations?
-These mechanisms must allow for different policies for observing and/or controlling sensors.

-- 2) What software systems and hardware are required to assist in the rapid and easy deployment, management, use, and redeployment of sensor networks? - 3) How can device reconfiguration be minimized? - 4) What is a suitable naming/addressing scheme given that the devices will be moved from venue-to-venue?
-Should the naming be context-aware? - 5) To make the system affordable, how can commercialoff-the-shelf (COTS) wireless technologies be leveraged for use in an environment characterized by the heavy use of wireless communications equipment? - 6) How can "high bandwidth" applications like video be supported?
+- What kind of access/control/security mechanisms need to be developed to facilitate the participation of multiple organizations?
+These mechanisms must allow for different policies for observing and/or controlling sensors. - 2) What software systems and hardware are required to assist in the rapid and easy deployment, management, use, and redeployment of sensor networks? - 3) To make the system affordable, how can commercial-off-the-shelf (COTS) wireless technologies be leveraged for use in an environment characterized by the heavy use of wireless communications equipment?